kopeckylukas/py-mamsi/docs/tutorials.md

-# Training Materials
+# Tutorials and Training Materials

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://github.com/kopeckylukas/py-mamsi/blob/main/LICENCE)
 [![Docs](https://img.shields.io/badge/docs-available-brightgreen.svg)](https://kopeckylukas.github.io/py-mamsi/)
 [![pages-build-deployment](https://github.com/kopeckylukas/py-mamsi/actions/workflows/pages/pages-build-deployment/badge.svg)](https://kopeckylukas.github.io/py-mamsi/)

+## Training Materials
 You can find all MAMSI training materials by visiting our [MAMSI Tutorials](https://github.com/kopeckylukas/py-mamsi-tutorials) repository.

 The `MamsiPls` class inherits from the `mbpls` package [[1](./index.md/#references)].
 For more information on MB-PLS, please visit [mbpls Documentation](https://mbpls.readthedocs.io/en/latest/index.html).

-# Tutorial Example - Classification
+## Tutorial Example - Classification
 The Multi-Assay Mass Spectrometry Integration ([MAMSI](https://github.com/kopeckylukas/py-mamsi)) workflow allows for integrative analysis of multiple metabolomics LC-MS assays data.
 The MAMSI workflow utilises a multi-block partial-least squares (MB-PLS) discriminant analysis algorithm, which allows for the integration of multiple assays and the subsequent identification of the most significant predictors (features).
 The identification of statistically significant predictors is done using a multi-block version of the variable importance in projection (MB-VIP) procedure coupled with permutation testing.
 This enables us to obtain empirical p-values for each feature across all assays.
 MAMSI also offers an easy interpretation of significant features.
 This is done by grouping of the significant features based on their structural properties (mass-to-charge ratio and retention time) and compared to their correlations.
 This can be visualised by a network plot.

 This notebook showcases the use of the MAMSI workflow for the prediction (classification) of the biological sex of patients within the AddNeuroMed cohort [[3](index.md/#references)] - dataset of Alzheimer's disease patients.
 For this task, we will use 3 metabolomics blood serum assays.
 The assays were processed by the [National Phenome Centre](https://phenomecentre.org) following the NPC protocol [[6](index.md/#references)].
 Subsequently, data were pre-processed using XCMS [[7](index.md/#references)] and nPYc toolbox [[8](index.md/#references)].

 Assays Overview

 | Assay | Number of features | Description                                                                   |
 | ----- | ------------------ | ----------------------------------------------------------------------------- |
 | HPOS  | 681                | Hydrophilic interaction liquid chromatography (**HILIC**) positive ionisation |